 A few years back, I went on a canning rampage.
 I blame it, in part, on Eugenia Bone's excellent recipe for mushroom duxelles in her book Well-Preserved.
-And duxelles, an addictive mixture of sautéed minced mushrooms, was also the catalyst for this Hungarian-inspired dish of mushroom-stuffed chicken breasts in a rich, creamy paprika sauce.
+And duxelles, a mixture of sautéed minced mushrooms, was also the catalyst for this Hungarian-inspired dish of mushroom-stuffed chicken breasts in a rich, creamy paprika sauce.

 Admittedly, the duxelles take time to prepare, but it's well worth the effort.
 Unlike Bone's original recipe, I've used port in place of marsala; swapped white onion for shallots; and added lemon zest and juice for acidity.

 Stuffing chicken breasts is not tricky, but you do need to take a few precautions so the filling doesn't ooze out.
 The most effective involves butterflying the meat by cutting it nearly—but not all the way—in half, so that it opens like a book.